matheosgd/MolecCav/README.md

 ```math
 \mu(R) = Cte.R
 ```

+## DATA
+This directory contains the namelists data files used by MolecCav.
+Three are provided.
+Please do not modify the two dedicated respectively to the execution of the tests and the application.
+The third one is the one supposed to be modified and used by the user for specific uses.

 ## Ext_Lib
 This directory contains the external libraries used by MolecCav.
 Up to now, the QDUtilLib [[1]](#reference) library designed by David Lauvergnat.